learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 Normal Q-Q Plots are a direct visual assessment of how well our residuals match what we would expect from a normal distribution.

 In terms of Q-Q plots above, we can see that residuals are better normally distributed in the case of TV than that of radio.
-We can also spot an outlier in the left tail of radio residuals, dealing with this might help inprove the fitness of the model.
+We can also spot an outlier in the left tail of radio residuals, dealing with this might help improve the fitness of the model.
 Outliers, skew, heavy and light-tailed aspects of distributions (all violations of normality) can be assessed from Q-Q plots.
-This migt need a bit of practice before you can truly start to intertrep them.
+This might need a bit of practice before you can truly start to interpret them.
 Following image shows you how to relate a histogram to Q-Q plots.
 ![](qq1.jpg)

 To make it easier to read QQ-plots, it is nice to start with just considering histograms and/or scatter plots of the residuals as given by `statsmodels`.